 A general view of genetic relationships among cultivated citrus species:

 It is suggested that the cultivated citrus derived from the three true species, citron, pummelo, and mandarin (Barrett & Rhodes, 1976).
 These three species reproduce sexually and if different cultivars within the species are intermated, the progeny are similar to their parents.
 The other important types (orange, grapefruit, lemon, and lime) are believed to have originated from one or more generations of hybridization between these ancestral genera.
 Most of the cultivars of orange, grapefruit, and lemon are believed to have originated from nucellar seedlings or budsports.
-Currently citrus fruits have high level of morphologic variations and various fruit characteristic because of inter and intraspecific interaction.
+Currently citrus fruits have high level of morphological variations and various fruit characteristic because of inter and intraspecific interaction.
 Consequently, the amount of genetic diversity within these groups is relatively low, in spite of there being many named varieties.
 Conversely, mandarins, pummelos, and citrons have higher levels of genetic diversity since many of the cultivars have arisen through sexual hybridization (The Citrus and Date Crop Germplasm Committee, USA, CDCGC, 2004).

 Plate 1.
 Different citrus Fruits